openmv/openmv-doc/docs/_sources/library/omv.sensor.rst.txt

       Camera auto exposure algorithms are pretty conservative about how much they adjust the exposure value by and will generally avoid changing the exposure value by much.
-Instead, they change the gain value alot of deal with changing lighting.
+Instead, they change the gain value a lot to deal with changing lighting.

 .. function:: get_exposure_us() -> int